theahettasch/GT-Trio/README.md

 This is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline for creating *de novo* haplotype-resolved genome assemblies with trio-binning, using phased genotypes as parental input.

-The pipeline consists of five steps: (1) parental sequence reconstruction, (2) parental read simulation (3) parental k-mer dictionary construction, (4) haplotype-resolved assembly with trio-binning and (5) reference-based scaffolding.
+The pipeline consists of five steps: (1) parental sequence reconstruction, (2) parental read simulation (3) parental k-mer dictionary construction, (4) haplotype-resolved assembly and (5) reference-guided scaffolding.

 ## Pipeline description
 ### Step 1: Parental sequence reconstruction
 **Software:** [BCFtools](https://samtools.github.io/bcftools/bcftools.html) (v1.18)

-Parent-specific genome sequences are reconstructed from a high-quality reference genome (FASTA) and a dataset of phased parental genotypes (VCF) with BCFtools consensus.
+Parent-specific genome sequences are reconstructed from a high-quality reference genome (FASTA) and a dataset of phased parental genotypes (VCF) with *BCFtools consensus*.
 To account for phasing, two parent-specific sequences, representing either haplotypes are reconstructed using the `--haplotype` option.

 ### Step 2: Parental read simulation
 **Software:** [SAMtools](https://github.com/samtools/samtools) (v1.18)

-To mimic Illumina short-read data used in conventional trio-binning, paired-end 150 bp reads are simulated from the parent-specific genome sequences with SAMtools wgsim.
+To mimic Illumina short-read data used in conventional trio-binning, paired-end 150 bp reads are simulated from the parent-specific genome sequences with *SAMtools wgsim*.
 A user-defined number of read pairs `-N` is set to achieve the desired coverage of parental reads.

 ### Step 3: Parental k-mer dictionary construction
 **Software:** [Yak](https://github.com/lh3/yak) (v0.1)

-Parental k-mer dictionaries are created from simulated parental reads with Yak.
+Parental k-mer dictionaries are created from simulated parental reads with *Yak*.
 An appropriate k-mer size has to be chosen to ensure a dictionary of unique paternal and maternal k-mers.
-See Koren et al. on how to choose an appropriate value of k.
+See [Koren et al. (2018)](https://www.nature.com/articles/nbt.4277) on how to choose an appropriate value of k for your species.

 ### Step 4: Haplotype-resolved assembly
 **Software:** [Hifiasm](https://github.com/chhylp123/hifiasm) (v0.24.0)

-Offspring long-reads (ONT) are assembled into haplotypes using the trio-binning feature implemented in Hifiasm.
+The paternal and maternal haplotypes of the trio offspring individuals are assembled from long-reads (ONT) using the trio-binning feature implemented in *Hifiasm*.

 ### Step 5: Reference-guided scaffolding
 **Software:** [RagTag](https://github.com/malonge/RagTag/wiki/scaffold) (v2.1.0)

-Contigs outputted by Hifiasm are combined into chromosome-level scaffolds with RagTag against a high-quality reference genome.
+Assembled contigs outputted from *Hifiasm* are combined into chromosome-level scaffolds with *RagTag* against the high-quality reference genome.

 ## Usage
 ### Environment setup
-Make sure that conda and snakemake is installed and activted.
+Make sure that [Conda](https://docs.conda.io/projects/conda/en/stable/index.html) and [Snakemake](https://snakemake.readthedocs.io/en/stable/) is installed.

 ### Clone git repo
 ```